Online Bachelor's of Health Science

-The program is ideal for someone who has an associate degree in allied health and is looking to apply those credits toward completing a bachelor’s.
+The program is ideal for someone with an associate degree in allied health and looking to apply those credits toward completing a bachelor’s.
 Transferring in with an associate degree in allied health means you already have credits toward your bachelor’s degree.

 - ABHES Accredited Program